How street art influenced Arab spring protests in Egypt | DW | 23.01.2021

 It was during this time that murals, paintings and graffiti emerged on the walls of Egypt's capital city, drawn by painters including Ammar Abo Bakr, Alaa Awad, Ganzeer and several other men and women, who became prominent for their artwork during the revolution.
 Many of these works have been documented in books like Revolution Graffiti – Street Art of the New Egypt by Swedish journalist Mia Gröndahl and Walls of Freedom:Street Art of the Egyptian Revolution by Basma Hamdy and Don "Stone" Karl.

-Ganzeer, a prominent street artist, who drew many murals in Cairo in 2011 told DW how street art began appearing on the city's walls.
-"With the outbreak of the revolution there was a gap between what was happening on the street and what was being expressed and reported in media, especially early on."
+Ganzeer, a prominent street artist who drew many murals in Cairo in 2011, told DW how street art began appearing on the city's walls.
+"With the outbreak of the revolution there was a gap between what was happening on the street and what was being expressed and reported in media, especially early on," he said.

 According to him, at the beginning of the protests, the media was responsible for creating a very strong divide, communicating the idea that the people in Tahrir were "just a few aimless thugs, who didn't know what they wanted and were part of a conspiracy theory."